-A purchaser of our securities in this offering will be diluted to the extent of the difference between the price per share of our common stock in this offering and the net tangible book value per share of our common stock after this offering.
-As of March 31, 2015, our historical net tangible book value was \$7.3 million, or \$0.10 per share of common stock, based on 74,404,378 shares of our common stock outstanding at March 31, 2015.
-Our historical net tangible book value per share represents the amount of our total tangible assets reduced by the amount of our total liabilities, divided by the total number of shares of our common stock outstanding as of March 31, 2015.

-After giving effect to our sale in this offering of 40,229,886 Units at a public offering price of \$0.87 per Unit and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our net tangible book value as of March 31, 2015 would have been \$39.9 million, or \$0.35 per share of our common stock.
-This amount represents an immediate increase of net tangible book value to our existing stockholders of \$0.25 per share and an immediate dilution of \$0.52 per share to the new investors purchasing securities in this offering.
-The following table illustrates this per share dilution:
+Our net tangible book value as of July 31, 2015 was approximately \$14.5 million, or \$0.14 per share of common stock.
+Net tangible book value per share is calculated by subtracting our total liabilities from our total tangible assets, which is total assets less intangible assets, and dividing this amount by the number of shares of common stock outstanding.
+After giving effect to the sale by us of the \$17,420,987 of common stock that may be offered in this offering at an assumed offering price of \$0.23 per share, which was the closing price of our common stock on The NASDAQ Capital Market on August 24, 2015, and after deducting estimated offering commissions and expenses payable by us, our as-adjusted net tangible book value as of July 31, 2015 would have been approximately \$31.3 million, or \$0.17 per share of common stock.
+This represents an immediate increase in the net tangible book value of \$0.03 per share to our existing stockholders and an immediate dilution in net tangible book value of \$0.06 per share to new investors.
+The following table illustrates this hypothetical per share dilution:

-Public offering price per Unit \$0.87 Historical net tangible book value per share at March 31, 2015 \$0.10 Increase per share attributable to investors purchasing securities in this offering \$0.25 Net tangible book value per share, as adjusted to give effect to this offering \$0.35 Dilution per share to investors in this offering \$0.52
+Assumed public offering price per share \$0.23 Net tangible book value per share as of July 31, 2015 \$0.14 Increase in net tangible book value per share attributable to this offering \$0.03 As adjusted net tangible book value per share as of July 31, 2015, after giving effect to this offering \$0.17 Dilution per share to new investors purchasing shares in this offering \$0.06